Yamaha Wolverine SxS with Winch

 Pro Tip!

-In case of an emergency or unexpected circumstances, always have a communication plan and never stand in the winch cable’s path.
+In case of an off-road emergency or unexpected circumstances, always have a communication plan and never stand in the winch cable’s path.
 You are better positioned inside your vehicle or behind the driver’s door.

 The Dos of Off-Road Winching